-Websites need to be stored on hosting servers to be available online.
-There are various options available like a Shared Hosting Server, VPS Server, Cloud Hosting Server, and Dedicated Server.
+Web hosting is an internet service that let you publish your websites on the web.
+This cheap virtual dedicated server delivers you the best virtual server with guaranteed resources for a high performance website.
+There are various hosting options available.
+Such as Shared Hosting Server, VPS Hosting Server, Cloud Hosting Server, and Dedicated Hosting Server.
 Today, we are going to focus on a Dedicated Hosting Server.

 A Dedicated Server is available in many variants like a Windows or Linux Dedicated Server, HDD or SSD-based servers, and an unmanaged or Managed Hosting Server.
 In this article, we will compare an unmanaged and managed Dedicated Hosting plan to choose the right one for your site.